 It’s worth noting that the treatment should continue even if the signs of dropsy disappear, as dropsy is often a symptom of underlying internal organ failure.
 Continuing medication will help treat the root cause within the fish’s body.

-Maintaining high water quality through regular water changes, proper filtration, and monitoring other water parameters can help prevent your betta from dropsy.
+Maintaining high water quality through regular water changes, proper filtration, and monitoring other water parameters such as water temperature (78-80°F) can help prevent your betta from dropsy.

 Provide your betta with a nutritious, balanced diet with different food rotations.
+Feed your betta high-quality pellets that are explicitly made for them.
 During the treatment, feed your betta with daphnia and frozen peas, as they have a laxative effect on fish.

 Before introducing a new fish into a community tank, quarantine it to look for any signs of ailment and prevent the spread of diseases.

-Monitor your fish regularly for signs of illness and take prompt action if symptoms arise.
+Monitor your betta regularly for signs of illness and take prompt action if symptoms arise.
 The possibility of dropsy reappearing is higher when a fish has previously suffered from it.